U.S. Plane Goes Down In Afghanistan, Prompting Wave Of Questions, Contradictions

 A plane crashed Monday in Afghanistan's eastern Ghazni province, and within hours, a swarm of conflicting reports had coalesced around the wreckage.

-According to a U.S. official, the plane was a small American fixed-wing aircraft with two people on board, both of whom died in the crash.
+According to a U.S. official, the plane — a U.S. Bombardier E-11A — had two people on board, both of whom died in the crash.
 The official told NPR that the plane went down because of mechanical problems.

 But that's not the only account of the incident.